USEPA/WNTR/documentation/controls.rst

 Accessing and modifying controls/rules
 ---------------------------------------

-The following examples illustrate how to access and modify controls/rules.
+Controls and rules can be accessed and modified in several ways.

-Return a list of control names
+For example, the following example returns a list of control names that are included in the model.

 .. doctest::